 - Be aware of your child’s capacity for stimulation: Children all have a different threshold where they overload.
 Some children are particularly sensitive to noise, others to bright lights, others to crowds.
 When planning your child’s activities, think about how much they can manage at a time.

 - Be aware of triggers: Minimize things you know upset your child.
 (I am not suggesting you walk on eggshells, trying desperately to never upset your child!
 But, pick your battles.
 If something is important to your family or important for their development, then it’s necessary for them to adapt to it.
-So you do it and coach them through.
-But, if it’s not necessary, skip it.)
+So you do it and you coach them through.
+But, if it’s not necessary, maybe skip it.)

 - Set expectations: Tell them ahead of time what to expect, what behavior you’re expecting of them, and what the consequences will be if they can’t behave that way.
-(Over time, it’s helpful to have a short-hand for this… in our family, we had “theatre rules” which also apply for meetings, church, etc. and “restaurant rules” which also apply to meals at friend’s houses and “playground rules.”)

 - Set limits and follow them consistently: We don’t always give children what they want, and we don’t want them to think they’re the boss of the family.
-When you set limits, you will face the occasional tantrum, but over time – with consistent enforcement, the child learns and respects the family limits, and will have fewer meltdowns than the child who never knows if or when a rule will be enforced.
+When you set limits, you will face the occasional tantrum, but over time – with consistent enforcement, the child learns and respects the family limits, and will have fewer tantrums than the child who never knows if or when a rule will be enforced.